You’ll often read that Australian property cycles last 7-10 years – But is this actually true?

 This is because cycles don’t occur simply because a certain number of years have passed, they occur because of a combination of macro and micro economic factors and the interplay of several social and political issues.

-A while ago AMP Capital’s chief economist, Shane Oliver, explored this topic and explained what causes property cycles to change over time.
+A few years ago AMP Capital’s chief economist, Shane Oliver, explored this topic and explained what causes property cycles to change over time.

 Q: Shane, what is meant by the seven year property cycle?
 What are the different phases?